michalspano/AppointDent/architecture/adrs/ADR7.md

 The system is being developed using JavaScript both in front-end and back-end (ADR 4 and 5).
 </br>
 </br>
 JavaScript is a dynamically (loosely) typed programming language.
-Therefore, it is error-prone as it has no type-checking characteristics such as Java or C++.
+Therefore, it is error-prone as it has no type-checking characteristics that exist in programming languages such as Java or C++.
 </br>
 </br>
 Even though, JavaScript's characteristics give freedom to developers, they also make it hard to find bugs (that is if developers learn about their existence).
 The system needs to be maintainable, meaning that bugs are found easier and the cost of maintenance is reduced.